vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 Related issue: [#133](https://github.com/vmware/dod-compliance-and-automation/issues/133)

 In vCenter versions 7.0 U3f and above the Lookup service logs are no longer owned by root and now owned by the "lookupsvc" service account.
+This is expected and the STIG will be updated for this change.

 **Workaround:**